techdozor/alexvisionskill/README.md

 ## What is the vision?

-At the final stages once this project achieves more maturity, I envision its first physical incarnation in some form of hardware architecture that combines personal assistant (or a robot) with “embedded” camera(s) where camera(s) becomes eye(s) of the Cybog.
+At the final stages once this project achieves more maturity, We envision its first physical incarnation in some form of hardware architecture that combines personal assistant (or a robot) with “embedded” camera(s) where camera(s) becomes eye(s) of the Cybog.
 Certainly adding more senses in the future would be possibility as well as expansion of SDSens  vision.

 The opportunities are obvious and endless anywhere from healthcare, security (personal as well as national), entertainment, child care, etc. etc. etc.